denkonakov/go-blog-gae/README.md

 I am using this blog under Windows, so if you need Shell scripts, you will have to create them.
 Sorry.

-I) newpost.bat test-first-post -> will crete the test-first-post.md in the "markdown" forlder.
+I) newpost.bat test-first-post -> will create the test-first-post.md in the "markdown" forlder.
 If you have "Meditor" set in the app.json then it will execute [Meditor] test-first-post.md

 I am using the [Markdownpad 2](http://markdownpad.com/) and like it a lot so far.

-Open test-first-post.md in the editor you like and edit it:
+Open test-first-post.md in the editor of your choice and edit it:

 <pre>
 ------
 layout: post -> you can change the layout of the post, but you will have to create your own templte then
 Title: "Insert your title here" -> Change this to your title
 Slug: "test-first-post" -> leave this as it is
-Date: "2012-10-17 22:38" -> Change this to the date you want to be shown.
+Date: "2012-10-17 22:38" -> Change this to the date you want to be displayed.
 Probably I will add this automatically later
 comments: yes -> leave this as it is.
 This is not realized yet.
 Tags:
 - "java" -> I think this is quite obvious ;)